Cantera/cantera/doc/sphinx/compiling.rst

 receive feature updates, and will be removed in a future Cantera release.
 Users are encouraged to switch to the new Python module when possible.

+The Cython module is compatible with the following Python versions: 2.6, 2.7, 3.1, 3.2, and 3.3.
+Support for Python 2.6 and Python 3.1 requires the ``scipy`` and ``unittest2`` packages to be installed as well (see :ref:`sec-dependencies`) to provide certain features that are included in the standard library in more recent versions.

 Building for Python 2
 .....................

-By default, SCons will build the legacy Python module.
-To build the new module, use the SCons option ``python_package=new``.
+By default, SCons will attempt to build the new Python module.
+To build the legacy Python module instead, use the SCons option ``python_package=full``.

 Building for Python 3
 .....................